Ted Cruz: Immigration

 Cruz took a "hard-line stance" on immigration issues during the 2014 border crisis and opposes comprehensive immigration reform.
 He advocates an increase from 65,000 to 325,000 annually in skilled foreign workers entering the United States using H-1B visas.
 According to McClatchy, Cruz staked out "hard-right immigration stances" during his 2016 presidential campaign.

-Cruz opposes paths to citizenship for undocumented immigrants brought to the United States as children (so-called DREAMers).
+Cruz opposes paths to citizenship for undocumented immigrants brought to the United States as children (DREAMers).
 In February 2018, he was the sole senator to oppose a Republican motion to begin debate on legislation intended to resolve the question of what to do with DREAMers.
 He has called for the repeal of the clause of the 14th amendment that grants citizenship to those born in the United States.
 He defends the Trump administration's policy of separating migrant children from their parents, blaming the migrant parents for crossing the U.S. border to seek asylum and claiming that the Obama administration maintained a similar policy.

 In December 2020, Cruz blocked the Hong Kong People's Freedom and Choice Act, which would give Hong Kongers refugee status, citing the threat of spying by China.
 He said the law was an attempt by Democrats "to advance their long-standing goals on changing immigration laws".

 During a May 2021 Senate Rules Committee hearing, Cruz falsely asserted that House Democrats had "designed" the For The People Act such that it "directs" people "to break the law and register millions of people to vote who are not eligible to vote because they are not United States citizens" and "automatically registers to vote anyone who interacts with the government" regardless of their immigration status.
 The bill repeatedly states only U.S. citizens would be permitted to register.

+In September 2024, Cruz tweeted an image macro of two cats hugging with captions that reiterated a false claim by Donald Trump that Haitian immigrants steal and eat American citizens' pets.
+Some Twitter users condemned Cruz for perpetuating a racist hoax, with several citing his Cancún controversy to doubt the authenticity of his concern for the safety of Americans' pets.